arynyestos/AUEthDevBootcamp/Week 8/Front end/README.md

-# Automatic Payments System front end
+# SummerPay front end

-This is the front end for the Automatic Payments System, made using React and Chakra UI.
+This is the front end for SummerPay: Smart Temperature-Adjusted Payments System, made using React and Chakra UI.